tylerdr/sprinter-website/src/pages/about/index.md

     systems and solving complex problems with simple tech-based solutions.
 We are a technology consulting firm that offers a refreshing take on decluttering operating systems through automation.
 As the technology evolves, so do we, but more importantly so does your business.
-  slide2: >-
 We are here to bridge the gap between your company's current struggles and the technology that will resolve them.
 Our vast understanding of both software development as well as business operations is what ensures our collaboration reaches maximum success.
-Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
+  slide2: ' Because today''s tech world is rapidly becoming more advanced & complex, we''ve handcrafted tools that make it easier to navigate the modern technological landscape.
+Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology''s potential within your company.
-  slide3: >-
-    Through harnessing the power of modern software, we provide you with the expertise needed to maximize technology's potential within your company.
 Before Sprinter, most businesses looking to update their systems were forced to choose between one-size-fits all software options that fail miserably due to lack of communication.
-We've solved this problem through our consulting before and during the development process.
-Our focus is on implementing new technology that save you both time and money.
+We''ve solved this problem through our consulting before and during the development process.
+Our focus is on implementing new technology that save you both time and money. '
+  slide3: ''
 howSlide:
   header: How We Do It
   slide1: >-
+    Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
     Because we possess expertise in a broad array of different fields, we are able to dissect issues from an open-minded angle that optimizes success.
     Evolving with the technology is what we prioritize at Sprinter.
 Recognizing